Maximally stretched laminations on geometrically finite hyperbolic manifolds: An optimized, equivariant Kirszbraun--Valentine theorem

-is clearly convex (since $f$ is $1$-Lipschitz), and contained in $E$.
-This immediately yields (\ref{i}) and (\ref{iii}), as well as (\ref{iv}) by taking $p$ in the interior of the given $1$-stretched segment $[x,y]$.
+Conditions \eqref{i} and~\eqref{iii} are satisfied by construction, and so is \eqref{iv} by taking $p$ in the interior of the given $1$-stretched segment $[x,y]$.
 (Note that $\Omega_p$ may contain points of~$K$ in its interior, even when $p\notin K$.)